 Rosalía Arteaga's political career began in 1992, when she was appointed Undersecretary of Culture.
 Two years later, she was Minister of Education, Culture and Sports.
-She became the first female Vice President of Ecuador in 1996.
-Following the constitutional crisis of 1997, she was in the Presidency of the Republic for six days, after the Congress decided to alternate the presidential succession.
+She become the first female Vice President of Ecuador in 1996.
+Followed by the constitutional crisis of 1997, she was in the Presidency of the Republic for six days, after the Congress decided to alternate the presidential succession.

-Following her political career, Arteaga went on to serve a Secretary-General of Amazon Cooperation Treaty Organization, the only South American Member of the Encyclopedia Britannica Publishing Council, Executive President of the FIDAL Foundation, and member of the Board of Directors of the Library of Alexandria in Egypt.
-She is a Honoris Causa Professor at the University of Tarapoto, in Peru, and a Honoris Causa Doctor at the International University of California.
+Following her political career, Arteaga went on to serve as Secretary-General of Amazon Cooperation Treaty Organization, the only South American Member of the Encyclopedia Britannica Publishing Council, Executive President of the FIDAL Foundation, and member of the Board of Directors of the Library of Alexandria in Egypt.
+She is a Honoris Causa Professor at the University of Tarapoto in Peru and a Honoris Causa Doctor at the International University of California.
 She has published 14 books of essays, poetic prose, poetry, short stories, children's and youth literature.
-She gives lectures promoting the importance of education and environmental protection.
+She gives lectures promoting the importance of education and care of the environment.

+Xia Jie

-Xia Jie Vice Chair-Woman and Member of the Secretariat of the All-China Women's Federation
+Vice Chair-Woman and Member of the Secretariat of the All-China Women's Federation

 Xia Jie has been serving as the Vice-president and Member of the Secretariat of the All-China Women's Federation (ACWF) since February 2017.
-Prior to that, she served as a Member of the Standing Committee of the CPC Henan Provincial Committee in Central China and Director-General of its Organization Department for five years.
-Her service to the government dates back to 2000, holding positions such as Director-General of the United Front Work Department at the CPC Heilongjiang Provincial Committee, Deputy-Secretary of the Standing Committee of the CPC Shuangyashan Municipal Committee and Secretary of Shuangyashan Municipal Committee of the CPC Shuangyashan Municipal Committee in the Heilongjiang Province and Director-General of the Publicity Department.
+Prior to that, she served as a Member of the Standing Committee of the CPC Henan Provincial Committee in central China and Director-General of its Organization Department for five years.
+Her service to the government dates back to 2000, holding positions including Director-General of the United Front Work Department at the CPC Heilongjiang Provincial Committee, Deputy-Secretary of the Standing Committee of the CPC Shuangyashan Municipal Committee and Secretary of Shuangyashan Municipal Commission for Discipline Inspection, and Member of the Standing Committee of the CPC Shuangyashan Municipal Committee in Heilongjiang Province and Director-General of the Publicity Department.

-Jie, a member of the Hui ethnic minority and a native of the city of Yucheng in East China's Shandong Province, was born in November 1960.
+Xia, from the Hui ethnic group and a native of the city of Yucheng in east China's Shandong Province, was born in November 1960.
 She graduated from the Department of Economic Management at Northeast Forestry University with a master's degree.